 Moraine Hills State Park always needs more Friends.
 A Friend of the park can simply give a monetary donation, or have fun while helping us at one of our events.
-To find what's happening, check the "Calendar, Events and Programs " page; to become a Friend, click here for a printable application.
+To find what's happening, check the "Calendar, Events and Programs " page; to become a Friend, click here.
 Thanks!

 *Image courtesy of Feather Wildlife Rehabilitation and Education Center